psu-epl/psu-epl.github.com/doc/equip/machining/lathe/index.md

 Just because *you* are unable to jiggle the workpiece doesn't mean the machine will be unable to.

 # Using this Machine
-These sections describe the standard usage and common pitfalls.
 When you are moving the the carriage hand wheel(large black wheel on front of the lathe) can move the tool by 0.02 inches on the either toward or away from the heatstock.
 Use this handwheel to position the carriage prior to starting and pull it towards you to disengage it when you're about to start.